Give yourself time

 - be kind to yourself and don’t put pressure on yourself to feel better too quickly

-- avoid numbing the pain too much with things like alcohol, which won’t help you in the long run.
+- avoid numbing the pain with things like alcohol, which won’t help you in the long run.

-Most of this is common sense – it can be hard to achieve when you’re dealing with a painful situation, but try to bear it in mind.
+It can be hard to achieve these things when you’re dealing with a painful situation, but try to bear them in mind.
 Keeping some structure to your day and trying to do a few things and see a few people can also help, even if you do less than you used to.

 The worse thing was the isolation.
 I try to keep busy – I do tai chi and volunteer at my local Citizens Advice.
 Sometimes I get to the bus stop and I really don’t want to go out, but then I make myself.